 Without this type of data, sales team budgeting becomes a difficult process for the finance team, as it’s based on snapshots of what can often be erroneous or inaccurate data.
 At the beginning of the year, this can lead to some sales team members’ budgets being higher or lower than necessary, which can result in either inefficient spend or curtailed trips.
 Alternatively, should budgets need to be adjusted over the course of the year, poorly-informed decisions could lead to across-the-board cuts being made, potentially impacting the team’s ability to close sales.
 If the sales team’s travel and entertainment is seen as a cost that needs to be minimised, instead of an investment that needs to managed effectively to deliver the most value, it can have a serious impact on an organisation’s ability to grow.

-This challenge inspired us to design and develop a cutting-edge solution, Chrome River PROSPER.
 What our customers have told us is that they need an easy way to see how travel and entertainment spend impacts revenue generation.
-How can they make their sales teams more efficient, reduce unnecessary spend which doesn’t deliver effective results, and increase investment in the tools that have proven ability to generate value?
+How can they make their sales teams more efficient, reduce unnecessary spend which doesn’t deliver results and increase investment in the operations that have proven ability to generate value?

 While this data can be used to see historical trends on how effective travel and entertainment spend has been, its real benefit lies in the ability to make smarter short- and long-term planning decisions.
 Sales leaders can see where their team members’ upcoming travels are planned, and mapping this against account data, can make suggestions for other customers they can visit, in order to maximise the trip’s benefit.
 Finance teams can use this historical data to make smarter, more informed travel and entertainment budget calculations which can increase investment in more effective sales team activities.